s9yumeng/CPP_Primer/CPP_Primer_Notes.md

 **Exercise 2.4: Write a program to check whether your predictions were correct.
 If not, study this section until you understand what the problem is.**

 #### 2.1.3 Literals
+> A value, such as 42, is known as a literal because its value self-evident.
+Every literal has a type.
+The form and value of a literal determine its type.

+**Integer and Floating-Point Literals**